tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ## Terminology

-In order to aid the understanding of this specification document, a number of terms will be defined in this section.
+This section defines key terms that are relevant for understanding this specification document.

 ### Page